Amayama/analysised_rdm/README.md

 This repository contains the official implementation of paper [A Reparameterized Discrete Diffusion Model for Text Generation](https://arxiv.org/abs/2302.05737).

+## Comments from Linyao
+Check the formulation in 4.2 in the calculate_loss function in specific da

 ## Dependencies

 The codebase is implemented with [FairSeq](https://github.com/facebookresearch/fairseq).
 To install the dependencies, run (recommended in a [virtual environment](https://docs.python.org/3/library/venv.html)) the following commands: